sonic-net/SONiC/doc/port-si/Port_SI_Per_Speed.md

       We need to extend the key used for lookup in the '_media_settings.json_' file to consider lane speed. </br>
       Currently, there are two types of keys: 'vendor_key' (vendor name + vendor part number, for example: 'AMPHENOL-1234') and 'media_key' (media type + media_compliance_code + media length, for example: 'QSFP28-40GBASE-CR4-1M'). </br>
       In the new format of '_media_settings.json_', the '_get_media_settings_key()_' method will return three values instead of the two values described above.
-The additional value returned from this method will be the 'lane_speed_key', for example: '400GAUI-8' (where '400' refers to the port speed and '8' refers to the lane count). </br></br>
+The additional value returned from this method will be the 'lane_speed_key', for example: 'speed:400GAUI-8' (where 'speed:' is the lane_speed_key prefix, '400' refers to the port speed and '8' refers to the lane count). </br></br>

       How will the 'lane_speed_key' be calculated? </br>
       Each module contains a list called Application Advertisements in its EEPROM, which is a list of all speeds the module is compatible with.
 For example: